 5. Create the v-pattern on the lumber.
-Do thus until the lumber can be snapped with your bare hands.
+Do this until the lumber can be snapped with your bare hands.

 6. Finish the edges of the wood if desired.

 This knife and baton method is considered an elementary bushcraft skill.
-It may not be appropriate for most situations.
-You can approximate a rip cut made on thin wood.
+It may not be appropriate for most situations, but you can approximate a rip cut made on thin wood.

-The batoning method is mainly used to split firewood.
-Batoning creates extreme stress on the knife.
+The batoning method is mainly used to split firewood which can place significant stress on the knife.

 Survival knives are not recommended for the baton method.
 The knife must also be lengthier than the piece.
 The process requires a knife and a mallet:

 - Get the knife and position it at the edge to proceed to split wood.
 Apply as much force as you can on the sharp blade possible.

 - Hit the back of the blade using your mallet.
 Rubber is preferred, but you may also use a heavy branch or a rock.

 - The pressure as a result of the force will direct the knife downwards.
 Make multiple strikes until the knife is fixed and embedded in the lumber.